tulip-lab/open-code/DLM/README.md

 This package (DLM) is the deep learning algorithm for tourism demand forecasting.
 Please be aware that:

 * The training of DLM needs extra efforts based on specific data set, and direct running of the provided code *DOES NOT* always generate the promised performance.
-* For the training of the model on your data set, please spend your own patient time and the code publisher will not help on this issue.
+* For the training of the model on the data set, please spend your own patient time and the code publisher will *NOT* provide assistance on this issue.

 ---
 ## Citations